 - A general safety certificate issued for the use of a sports ground for a specified activity, or activities, during an indefinite period

 - A special safety certificate for the use of a sports ground for a specified activity or activities on a specified occasion or occasions

 To be eligible for a safety certificate, you must be likely to be in a position to prevent any contravention of the terms and conditions of the certificate.

 Apply for a certificate

 Applicants must provide requested information and plans to the local authority within the time specified.
 If the applicant fails to provide the requested information within the specified time, the application will be deemed to have been withdrawn.

 A local authority will consider if the applicant is in a position to prevent any breach of the terms and conditions of a certificate.

-The local authority must send a copy of an application for a safety certificate to the chief police officer of the area, the fire and rescue authority if they are not that authority and the building authority if they are not that authority in England and Wales.
+The local authority must send a copy of an application for a safety certificate to the chief police officer of the area, the fire and rescue authority if its is not that authority and the building authority if it is not that authority.
 Each of these bodies must be consulted about the terms and conditions to be included in a certificate.

 Tacit consent will not apply.
 It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it.
 You can do this online if you applied through the UK Welcomes service.